idaholab/moose/framework/doc/content/syntax/FVBCs/index.md

 # FVBCs System

+For an overview of MOOSE FV please see [/fv_design.md].

 The finite volume method (FVM) distinguishes between two types of boundary conditions.

 * `FVDirichletBC` prescribes values of the FVM variables on the boundary.
 This boundary condition acts similarly to Dirichlet boundary conditions in FEM but it is implemented